ToniaMera/GraphEnc/README.md

     <img src="https://github.com/ToniaMera/GraphEnc/assets/77622398/424bf77e-1c79-495f-9a9d-86519a3037c5" width="600" height="200">
 </p>

 LogP values are higly skewed which affects the distribution of predicted values as can be seen in the figure above.
 For this reason an imbalanced MSE loss was utilized.
-The true values are split equally in 5 intervals and the number of values that lie in each interval is taken and is represented in a vector as v.
+The true values are split equally in 5 intervals and the number of values that lie in each interval is taken and is represented in a vector as **v**.
 Then the weights are calculated as W = max(v)/v.

 # Installation instructions